IvanildoMello/IvanildoMello/README.md

-- 👋 Hi, I’m @IvanildoMello
+Hi, I'm @IvanildoMello
-- 👀 I’m interested in  tecnologia
+👀 I'm interested in technology
-- 🌱 I’m currently learning  HTML, CSS e JS
+🌱 I'm currently majoring in Systems Analysis and Development and learning HTML, CSS and JS 💞️ I'm developing a personal website.
-- 💞️ I’m looking to collaborate on  em um Website Pessoal
-- 📫 How to reach me  Mandar um zap (19) 988175977
+📫Let's be DEV.
 <!---
 IvanildoMello/IvanildoMello is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.